csswizardry/csswizardry.github.com/workshops.md

 <a href="/contact/" class="btn  btn--full">Organise a Workshop</a>

+## Lockdown Learning

+Missing conferences?
+Wanting to keep your team sharp during times of no travel?
+I’ve written an entire workshop, <cite>Web Performance Back to Front</cite>, designed specifically for remote delivery.
+Delivered to teams anywhere—or all over!—the world, optimised for highly practical online delivery, and recorded for you to keep forever.

+<a href="/workshops/web-performance-back-to-front/" class="btn  btn--full">Learn more…</a>

 ## Try Before You Buy

 Want an idea of the topics we’ll cover?
 Take a look at the slide-deck from my